The Disconnected Voice: Listening Beyond Words in a Digital World

 I’ve felt this before, many times.
 Particularly when speaking with younger people in professional settings, or listening to recent podcasts by young professionals.
 And I find myself wondering... what’s really happening here?

-Voices Adrift in a Disembodied World
+Voices in a Disembodied World

-Not the voice as a tool, or as words passing through the throat.
-I mean the living, breathing, resonant voice—the one that vibrates with emotion, presence and informational frequencies!
+The living, breathing, resonant voice—the one that vibrates with emotion, presence and informational frequencies!
 When we spend so much time online, we lose the habit of speaking from the body, and we lose valuable insights and intuitions that we would get from hearing another’s voice.
 We forget how to be in dialogue with another soul.

 And the voice becomes disconnected, and so do we from each other.